What’s On

 Now the focus shifts from making anything to making something deliberate.

-This session looks at writing short films that can actually be produced — designing scripts around accessible locations, manageable cast sizes and practical budgets without losing creative ambition.
+This session looked at writing short films that can actually be produced — designing scripts around accessible locations, manageable cast sizes and practical budgets without losing creative ambition.

 Next Gen Membership